chtoucas/Narvalo.NET/docs/Guidelines.md

 - Add a suffix to all private methods and classes with `_`.
 - Directories must mirror namespaces.
 - Do not put more than one public class per file.
 The only exception is for Code Contracts classes.
-- All files must contain a copyright header:
+- All files must start with a copyright header:
 ```csharp
 // Copyright (c) Narvalo.Org.
 All rights reserved.
 See LICENSE.txt in the project root for license information.
 ```